datapunks/datapunks.github.io/index.md

     </div>

     <div class="w3-threequarter">
       <p>We’ve chosen Microsoft tech because of the hearty non-profit discounts they give.
-Licensing for a team of 15 can be less than $95 monthly.</p>
+Licensing for a team of 15 can be less than $95 monthly.
+Other leading competitors will charge $100/user/month.</p>
     </div>

     <div class="w3-quarter">